Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 }
 ```

-The above random bot implementation could be added in anywhere in the game's code and then deployed through the Regression Games Bot Manager overlay.
-The above example is limited in some ways: the action manager API allows for performing multiple actions at once (the above example only does one action at a time), and for some common actions such as mouse clicks it can improve performance to have heuristics that prioritize certain sequences of actions, such as pressing and releasing the mouse button over the same coordinate over two frames.
+The above example can be added to the game project and then deployed through the Regression Games Bot Manager overlay.
+The example is limited in some ways: the action manager API allows for performing multiple actions at once (the above example only does one action at a time), and for some common actions such as mouse clicks it can improve performance to have heuristics that prioritize certain sequences of actions, such as pressing and releasing the mouse button over the same coordinate over two frames.
 An expanded version of this random bot can be found in the [RGMonkeyBot](../GenericBots/RGMonkeyBot.cs) implementation, which is built into the Regression Games SDK and is always available through the overlay.

 ## Extending The Action Manager

 To introduce support for a new action type in the action manager:
 1. Define the new action type in the [Actions](Actions) directory, following the pattern established by the existing actions.
 2. Add analysis code to [RGActionAnalysis](../../../Editor/Scripts/ActionManager/RGActionAnalysis.cs) that matches the appropriate code/resource pattern and calls the `AddAction` method to add the action to the analysis results.
-3. Add a Play Mode test case to [RGActionManagerTests.cs](../../../../RGUnityBots/Assets/Tests/Runtime/RGActionManagerTests) that verifies that the action's validity and inputs are correctly determined.
+3. Add a Play Mode test case to [RGActionManagerTests.cs](../../../../RGUnityBots/Assets/Tests/Runtime/RGActionManagerTests.cs) that verifies that the action's validity and inputs are correctly determined.

 ## Example Bots